InertialMicrocavitationRheometry/IMR_Bayesian_design/README.md

 ## Implementation

-`IMR_design.m` reproduces the design results for the first case considered in the manuscript.
+Run `IMR_design.m` to reproduce the design results for the first example case considered in the manuscript.